nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 #### Layers, mouse keys, and macros

-Not only can you create your own layers, you can also have some layer switching keys lock.
+Not only can you create your own layers, you can also have some layer switching keys lock (rather than just shift into a layer and back out again when all the keys are released).
 You can also activate the mouse pointer in its own mouse layer, or you can just assign these mouse control functions to any keys in any layer.

 One thing that I do is map `Fn+O` to scroll the mouse down, and `Fn+P` to scroll the mouse up.
 I also had to create a macro in order to move the mouse pointer to the center of whatever window that is currently focused.
 When activated, a macro simply generates a sequence of key events, with delays if you need them.
 So for me to move my mouse pointer to the center of whatever window has focus, I have to press `Alt+F7` (GNOME shortcut to move a window), and then press `Enter`.
 So I created a macro for this, and mapped it to the `Fn` layer for the `M` key.